Best waterfalls in the Brecon Beacons and Cambrian Mountains for swimming and walking

 Pic credit:L Dafydd Wynn Morgan

-There's a lovely loop, towards Llyn y Fan Fawr on the Beacons Way.
-It goes by several waterfalls, including this lovely one off the top of a cliff, which has a perfect photo spot.
+There's a cracking loop, towards Llyn y Fan Fawr on the Beacons Way over Fan Hir above.
+But if you walk below It goes by several waterfalls, including this lovely one off the top of a cliff, which has a perfect photo spot.

 Loop back along the ridge.